Homemade Cleaning Recipes with Printable

 There are several reasons you may want to use natural cleaners.
 You may have someone in your family who is allergic to traditional cleaning supplies.
 Maybe you’re just trying to reduce your exposure to harsh chemicals.
 Maybe you’re environmentally conscious and want to cut down on the amount of plastic you purchase.

 One reason we started using homemade cleaners was to save money.
 Cleaning supplies can cost big bucks if you aren’t careful!
 I also just think it’s plain fun to mix up these cleaners and see how well they actually work.
 That’s probably the “sciency” homeschool mom in me!

 Which homemade cleaner recipes do I use?
 Here’s what you will find on my homemade cleaning recipes cheat sheet:

-- All Purpose Cleaner – Great for cleaning countertops, toilet seats, and other hard surfaces. (also try this DIY All Purpose Cleaner without vinegar)
+- DIY All Purpose Cleaner – Great for cleaning laminate countertops, toilet seats, and other hard surfaces. (also try this DIY All Purpose Cleaner without vinegar)

 - Glass Cleaner – Make your mirrors shine!
 This is a glass cleaner I’m fine with letting my kids use.

 - Laundry Detergent – The version on the sheet is for a smell-good detergent.
 You can use an essential oil instead of the Purex crystals.
 I think lavender would be an excellent choice.
 I get away with using just the super washing soda, borax, and Fels Naptha.
 I add Oxygen bleach as needed to individual loads.